What to Expect When Visiting the Hospital:

 - 1 support person/driver for patients in outpatient surgery and outpatient clinics

 Visitors must be 14 or older and meet screening criteria.
+All visitors are required to cover their nose and mouth with a mask or face-covering at all times.

 Entering the Hospital: